Kevincart/js_portfolio/foodFinder/readme.md

 # Food Finder
-A lightning fast text-based location search, to find a place to eat nearby.
+A fast text-based location search, to find a place to eat nearby.

-##Made with Javascript and the Google Places API
+## Made with Javascript and the Google Places API
 2017 Kevin Cartwright.